mmmuscus/Shadow-Functions-Engine/README.md

 playerPov = getPov(playerPov, player);
 ```
 Next we start preparing for the shading of the correct places.
-Firstly we apply the correct field of view.
-Then we find out where is the player situated in the selected field of view, this will act as an anchor point between the world and the FOV array.
-With the help of this anchor we add the FOV to the map, after this we will know which cells of the map are currently in the field of view of the player.
-The last thing we will need before we can start the shading is the point from which the player "sees", or from where we can cast lines to the correct places on the map.
+In [the first function](#3452-setcurrentfov) we apply the correct field of view.
+In [the next one](#3453-getplayerposinfov) we find out where is the player situated in the selected field of view, this will act as an anchor point between the world and the FOV array.
+With the help of this anchor [the third function](#3454-addfovinfotomap) can add the FOV to the map, after this we will know which cells of the map are currently in the field of view of the player.
+The last thing we will need before we can start the shading is the point from which the player "sees", or from where we can cast lines to the correct places on the map, so we get this with the help of [the last function](#3455-getpov).
 ```cpp
 shadowFunction(newWorld, camera.col, camera.row, playerPov, edges);